no3z/reservation_system_ann/README.md

 - Sends another POST request to the `/bookings` endpoint to retrieve booking details for the selected movie in the chosen theater.
 - Calculates and prints the mean latency of the requests made during the function's execution.

+The client sends continuous requests in a while loop, creating a random number of concurrent clients (between 1 and 50) and asyncronously starting all of them.

 ## Example files

 ![Screenshot of docker-compose execution of both server and client](/images/output.png)

+We can see the log line for the mean latency of the last 64 requests log which is quite nice around: 0.0002 seconds per a full client test_function.

 ### Reservation system json definition